alipzsh/knowledge-base/answer these questions.md

 - single page web application + rest API / graphQL
 - web-socket communication
 - a combination of some of the above

+## how parameters are being handeled

+intercept it -> if it returns status code, no JS in the response --> not JS

+- `.../?came_from=test.comhttps://.../acount` 302 --> test.comhttps://.../account/
+- `.../?came_from=javascripthttps://...a/acount` 302 --> https://... // get's removed
+because it's handled by HTTP status code

 # how are users handled